October 11, 2022

 It was barely noon when I walked into town, which meant it was far too early for any of the tiny cafes or bars to be serving lunch.
 That wouldn’t happen for at least another hour or two.

-So I stopped to fill my belly with café con leche and a wedge of egg and potato tortilla instead.
-I hadn’t eaten this breakfast dish much, finding that I prefer my egg dishes to have cheese in them (which you rarely find in most Spanish tortillas).
+With no lunch options in sight, I stopped at a bar to fill my belly with café con leche and a wedge tortilla instead.
+I haven’t eaten this breakfast dish much on the Camino del Norte.
+I prefer my egg dishes to have cheese in them, which is rare in most Spanish tortillas.

-Anyone who ever tried to tell me tortilla was like just like quiche was going to get a boisterous argument from me.
+Anyone who ever tries to tell me that tortilla is the Spanish version of a quiche or an omelette is going to get a boisterous argument from me.
 Quiche has a flaky crust.
-And cheese.
-And even vegetables.
-Tortilla was just eggs and unseasoned potatoes, and sometime onion, baked in a round pan.
+Omelettes have cheese.
+And both of them often contain vegetables.
+Tortilla is just eggs and sliced potatoes (and sometimes onion), cooked in a round frying pan.

-But, this bland dish seemed to be my only real food choice before I had to depart Baamonde to walk the final 12 kilometers to my albergue.
+This simple dish was my only real food choice before I had to depart Baamonde and walk the final 12 kilometers to my albergue.
 So I accepted my cheese-less, crustless fate.

 Coffee and tortilla for lunch

-As I departed Baamonde, I found myself walking on the wide shoulder of a busy road for the next thee kilometers.
-About halfway thru this dull roadwalk, I heard an unusual honking sound behind me.
+As I departed town, I found myself walking on the wide shoulder of a busy road for the next three kilometers.
+About halfway through this dull roadwalk, I heard an unusual honking sound behind me.
 It wasn’t a vehicle horn or a train whistle.
-It sounded more like a clown car at the circus honking its retro clown horn.
+It sounded more like a clown car at the circus honking a retro bulb horn.

 The sound repeated itself behind me two more times and then the railroad tracks beside me seemed to vibrate with energy and a low hum.
 What the heck?!